 The story behind Flip Flap Try started with my writing a speech for one of the projects in Toastmaster’s International Story Telling advanced manual.
 I was to write an original story with a moral.
 The idea behind the speech came from my reflections on a camping trip with my husband where a very persistent cardinal kept attacking my husband’s red Ford Explorer truck.
 The cardinal won.
 My husband had to move his truck because he was worried about the well-being of the cardinal.
 That incident got me thinking about how one could be persistent to a fault, that sometimes it is better to quit what we’re doing.
-Doing some research on the internet I happened upon Harvard University professor Deepak Mahotra’s talk to some graduating students.
+Doing some research on the internet I happened upon Harvard University professor Deepak Malhotra’s talk to some graduating students.
 It was good to find someone out there with similar thoughts.
 I have my father to thank for my childhood memory of sailing boats made from walnuts with him.
 After writing and giving my speech, I had the idea that I wanted to get my story published someday.
-With the nudge from a life coach, nudges from a book coach, and even more nudges from an author’s assistant and her son team my children’s story with grown up meaning will soon be published!
+With the nudge from a life coach, nudges from a book coach, and even more nudges from an author’s assistant and her son team my children’s story with grown up meaning is published!

 WHAT THEY’RE SAYING

 “Very interesting children’s story!!
 I will buy the book for my grandchildren.”

 “The book was very enjoyable!
 Hopefully it will be a categorical success”

 “Great Story!!
 Love your writing style.
 It is so clever.
 Kids really want to know where they fit in!”

 “Very powerful story.”